-The bill expands the scope of the current articulation and transfer system to include career-technical institutions by requiring the Board of Regents to develop policies and procedures by April 15, 2007, to ensure that students can transfer technical courses completed through an adult career-technical education institution to any state institution of higher education "without unnecessary duplication or institutional barriers."
-The Board is directed to develop these policies and procedures in consultation with the Department of Education, public adult careertechnical education institutions, and institutions of higher education.
-The policies and procedures must build upon the existing articulation agreement and transfer initiative course equivalency system, where applicable.
+The bill expands the scope of the current articulation and transfer system to include career-technical institutions by requiring the Board of Regents to develop criteria, policies, and procedures by April 15, 2007, to enable students to transfer technical courses completed through an adult career-technical education institution or a public secondary career-technical institution to a state institution of higher education "without unnecessary duplication or institutional barriers."
+The Board is directed to develop these criteria, policies, and procedures in consultation with the Department of Education, public adult and secondary career-technical education institutions, and institutions of higher education.
+The criteria, policies, and procedures must build upon the existing articulation agreement and transfer initiative course equivalency system, where applicable.
 The Board must report its progress on this issue to the General Assembly by April 15, 2006.

 The Board of Regents has developed an Articulation and Transfer Policy, which is intended to ensure that credits will transfer between state institutions of higher education.
-147 Under the policy, the transfer of credits and the application of those credits to the transferring student's program of study is dependent on whether the transferring student has completed an associate degree, the student's grade point average, and what courses the student has completed.
+Under the policy, the transfer of credits and the application of those credits to the transferring student's program of study is dependent on whether the transferring student has completed an associate degree, the student's grade point average, and what courses the student has completed.
 The policy also requires state institutions to develop a "transfer module," which is a set of general education curriculum courses, such as English composition, mathematics, social and behavioral sciences, arts and humanities, and natural and physical sciences, that represent a common body of knowledge required at all state institutions.
 A student who completes transfer module courses at one institution can transfer those courses to another state institution and have those courses fulfill the corresponding general education courses at the receiving institution.